PedroLopes/openEMSstim/apps/processing/README.md

-# android using processing: openEMSstim-control
+# 1. android using processing: openEMSstim-control (see below for processing + USB)

 This is a simple processing app (mainly made to be invoked inside Android, the APK is there too).
 You can use it as the basis for your projects because you can clone it (copy paste it with a different name) and edit to create a new app that does much more exciting and interesting things.